webplatform/docs/tutorials/creating_basic_navigation_menus/index.md

 In most cases an ordered or unordered list is a sufficient HTML construct for menus, especially as the logical order and nesting also allows for styling with CSS very nicely.
 There are, however, some situations that may require different design techniques.

-=== Setting hotspots with image maps ===
+=== Creating hotspots with image maps ===

-One technique is client-side image maps.
+One technique is to use a client-side ''image map''.
 Image maps turn an image into a menu by turning sections of the images into interactive areas that you can link to different documents.
-For example, using an image map, a user could navigate by clicking the different sections of the triangle as shown in Figure 3.
+For example, using an image map, a user could navigate by clicking the different sections of the triangle, as shown in Figure 3.

 [[Image:menus-fk.png|Screenshot of an image with hotspots]]

-''Figure 3: By defining a map with area elements you can turn parts of an image into interactive elements.''
+''Figure 3: By defining a map with area elements you can turn parts of an image into interactive links.''

 You can turn any image into a menu by defining a map with different areas (also called hotspots).
 You give the map a <code>name</code> attribute and connect the image and the map using the <code>usemap</code> attribute on the <code>&lt;img&gt;</code> element.
 The code in our example looks like